gtqite/cbecc-com_scripts/README.md

 ### Running the scripts

+1. Save a copy of your Jupyter Notebook files to where your CBECC-Com file is saved.
-1. Open the Jupyter Notebook and navigate to the location on your computer where the CBECC-Com scripts are saved
+2. Open the Jupyter Notebook and navigate to the location on your computer where the CBECC-Com and Jupyter Notebook files are saved
-2. Click on the .ipynb file for the script you want to run.
+3. Click on the .ipynb file for the script you want to run.
-3. Follow the instructions for each script.
+4. Follow the instructions for each script.

 ## Currently available scripts